Spinach gleaning with Rebecca, Carly and Emily (w/son along for the ride). This was the program's very first official glean.

 Gleaning garlic scapes sure is fun!

-Cary on her first day of 31 times volunteering w/CHCV in 2016!
+Cary on her first day volunteering w/CHCV in 2016!
+She has now volunteered over 105 times during the last three seasons.

 New Gleaning Truck!